Does your website need to be refreshed? And if it does, how often? Before answering these questions, take a look at the following questions first:

 Assessments: Quizzes or calculators, made popular by Facebook and BuzzFeed, are used for everything from entertaining to thoughtful, marketing-focused self-evaluation.
 Quizzes like “What character, color, job, etc.” and assessments help your poll users gain information and ideas from your site and its content as a whole.

 Infographics: These offers concentrate value to your readers by distributing a hefty amount of information in a small parcel.
 Infographics earn more views and more shares than any other type of content.
-This makes them an imaginable choice for the marketer who want to get their feet wet with interactive content.
+This makes them an imaginable choice for the marketer who wants to get their feet wet with interactive content.

 Idea generators: Idea generators designed with convenience and functionality in mind are perfect for readers who need a little help with generating an idea.
 Go to HubSpot’s Blog Topic Generator where you input a bit of information and the give-and-take generator serves you with a unique, interesting idea that is yours.
 How’s that for interactive and invaluable?

-Their essential function leads users to an assigned spot outside of your website to gain information and complete the desire action.
+Their essential function leads users to an assigned spot outside of your website to gain information and complete the desired action.
 They’re essential to effective content marketing.
 To ensure your landing pages work to push your reader to action, remember:

 Shorter is better: In the world of landing pages, the less flowery the language the higher your conversions will be.
 An uncluttered design with nothing but the needed information will outperform a bulky page with so many extras your reader doesn’t know where to read next.

 Call To Action content rules: Wishy-washy content does not have a home on a landing page.
 Ensure your landing page offers high-quality text and a strong CTA.
-Although this step seems simple, it can increase your conversions and help readers take desire actions.
+Although this step seems simple, it can increase your conversions and help readers take desired actions.

-Coordinate your hyperlinks: A landing page is a one-stop shop.
+Coordinate your hyperlinks: A landing page is a one-stop-shop.
 If you have hyperlinks leading away from your page, offer links that lead readers into a separate and equally valuable funnel.